sc2-pulse/sc2-pulse/README.md

 Scheduled tasks are disabled in the dev mode.
 You can remove the `@Profile` annotation from the Cron class if you want to run the tasks(like ladder scans) in the dev mode.
-## Blizzard API clients
-The default config expects you to use different API clients/keys for each region.
-You **must** reduce the `BlizzardSC2API.REQUESTS_PER_SECOND_CAP` to 25 if you want to use one API client for all regions.
 ## Alternative update
 ### Legacy and profile ladders
 The Blizzard API can sometimes break and return stale data.
 The app checks the API state before every update and will